latent-to/developer-docs/docs/glossary.md

 - **All transaction fees are recycled**: When transaction fees are collected, they are deducted from `TotalIssuance`, effectively recycling them back into the system for future emission.
 See [Transaction Fees in Bittensor](./fees)
 - **Subnet Creation fees**: When a new subnet is created, the cost is recycled, except for one TAO, which is used to initialize the subnet's TAO liquidity pool.
 - **Neuron Registration fees**: When a user registers a hotkey on a subnet to participate as a miner or validator, they are charged a registration fee in TAO.
 Alpha tokens worth the current swap value of the fee are taken from the subnet's alpha liquidity pool and recycled.
-- **Alpha recycling via extrinsic**: Users can manually recycle alpha tokens using the `recycle_alpha` extrinsic, which reduces both the user's stake and the subnet's `SubnetAlphaOut` tracker.
+- **Extrinsic transaction**: Users can manually recycle alpha tokens using the `recycle_alpha` extrinsic, which reduces both the user's stake and the subnet's `SubnetAlphaOut` tracker.

 #### Burning

 Subnet-specific alpha tokens are burned in several contexts:

 - **Creator emissions burning**: Alpha emissions for mining on a subnet are automatically burned if they are emitted to the hotkey with creator permissions on the subnet.
 This allows validators to burn some or all of the subnet's emissions to prevent token inflation (by weighting the subnet creator hotkey).
-- **Manual alpha burning**: Alpha can be burned on demand using the `burn_alpha` Subtensor extrinsic.
+- **Extrinsic transaction**: Alpha can be burned on demand using the `burn_alpha` Subtensor extrinsic.
 Unlike recycling, burning does not reduce `SubnetAlphaOut`.
-- **Root subnet alpha burning**: Subnet Zero (Root Subnet) ALPHA tokens are burned under specific economic conditions to maintain system stability.

 ### Regenerating a Key